siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 003 Pattern and Encoding.md

 hidden, and still be recognized.
 The recognizer is not waiting for exact repetition.
 It is tracking what remains structurally the same through change.

+This also explains why recognition can be assembled from partial features.
+A system need not first seize the whole object in one act.
+Some parts of it may respond mostly to edge, contour, shadow, contrast, orientation, or motion.
+Later organization can then build from those partial feature recognitions.

 ## Patterns Are Relational